ganeshabansa/Library-Management-System/README.md

 # Library-Management-System
-This project is fully created by me for my sister to submit in college.
-Project got the best grade form the MGM Nanded.
+I have created this project all by myself for my sister to presentt in the college.